St. Mark's Hospital first in Utah to use new A-Fib treatment

 Due to its safety and efficacy, the pulsed field ablation procedure promises to become the new gold standard for treating AFib.

 Millcreek/Salt Lake City, Utah — St. Mark’s Hospital, a 325-bed facility and the centerpiece of MountainStar Healthcare, is the first hospital in the state to use a new pulsed field ablation technology.
-A pulsed field ablation, or PFA, is a minimally-invasive intervention for treating patients suffering from atrial fibrillation, or A-Fib.
+A pulsed field ablation, or PFA, is a minimally invasive intervention for treating patients suffering from atrial fibrillation, or A-Fib.
 The first Utah procedure was performed this week at St. Mark’s Hospital by Dr. John Day, a cardiologist at the Heart Center at St. Mark’s and the physician executive of Cardiovascular Services for MountainStar Healthcare.

 St. Mark’s Hospital is proud to be a leader in Utah for cutting-edge cardiovascular care as this new intervention is expected to be widely available soon in the U.S.